 A. In addition to the weekly (or twice weekly) marriage counseling sessions I do, I offer marriage counseling weekend intensives to couples who want quick results.

-On a weekend intensive, I work privately with just one couple in a highly focused way for five hours per day for two, three, or four days.
+On a weekend intensive, I work privately with just one couple in a highly focused way for five hours per day for three days.
 Couples fly in from all over the United States and Canada for these intensives.

 For more information, see my marriage counseling weekend intensives page.

 A. I specialize in helping couples heal from infidelity.

 To help a couple get past an affair, I carefully guide them through seven stages of recovery that I have discovered couples must move through if they are to heal.

 These seven stages are the basis of the highly effective Affair Recovery Program that I have developed over the past 40 years.
 This program has helped affair-stricken couples from all across the continent to save their marriages.

 The Affair Recovery Program is available in two formats: weekly (or twice weekly couple therapy) and, for couples who want quick results, the weekend intensive.

 For details please see my Affair Recovery Program page.

 A. Once in a while I recommend a “therapeutic separation” either to protect a partner who is in physical danger or to break up a toxic negative interaction pattern that has not yielded to other approaches.
 However, this is rare.